 Tone and Perspective – focusing on monochromatic work and using tone to create depth and 3D shapes, developing into using the mathematical technique of perspective to draw a wide range of drawings using 1 point and 2 point perspective.

-Still Life – studying the still life art from a wide range of artists both classical and contemporary, focusing on observational drawing skills and knowledge of art history and how it has influenced different artists.
+Art History – studying the different styles of art from a wide range of artists both classical and contemporary, focusing on using a wide range of skills from photography, drawing to painting with acrylics; developing their knowledge of art history and understanding of how it has influenced art over the years.

 Patterns – focusing on different patterns and styles from different cultures: African, Indian and Islamic, as well as other pattern formations like zentangles.
-Students will experiment with alternative techniques like textiles and printing and ceramics.
+Students will experiment with alternative techniques like textiles, printing and ceramics.

 Portraiture – exploring both classical and contemporary styles of portraiture from throughout history whilst learning how to accurately draw a portrait and explore different styles and techniques of drawing a portrait.

-Aboriginal Masks – students will study both the cultural significance and art style of Aboriginal Art whilst developing and designing their own masks made from cardboard and clay.
+Masks – students will study both the cultural significance of Masks from across the world whilst developing and designing their own masks made from cardboard and clay.

 Pupils are continuously assessed throughout each module according to the National Curriculum requirements and awarded a level and grade for effort closely linked to the GCSE grading.
 Progress is closely monitored against differentiated learning objectives, and these are recorded on an end-of-module summative assessment sheet.

-Students have three pathways at Key Stage 4; Art and Design, Three-Dimensional Design, and Photography.
+Students have two pathways at Key Stage 4; Art, Craft & Design and Photography.

 Photography